 Data for the Common Good applies our expertise in data sharing, as well as the streamlined and scalable infrastructure and processes that we have developed for the Pediatric Cancer Data Commons, to other areas where we can make a difference.
-Our portfolio of projects includes major government initiatives, a tool to facilitate clinical trials matching, data commons for rare diseases, and more.
+Our portfolio of projects includes major government initiatives, tools for patients and clinicians, data commons for rare diseases, and more.
 With our unique approach to data sharing, which prioritizes relationship-building, data quality, and sustainability, we are proud to work in partnership with researchers, clinicians, and patients to drive new science and improve lives.

 Data Commons